erosion

 Options

-type ErosionOptions = Record<string, never>;
+type ErosionOptions = Record<string, never>;erosion has no options.

 export default defineConfig({